 The Purple Door

 The elusive purple door is one of the most popular portrait spots in downtown Denton.
 The spot is basically a vibrant door halfway up a concrete wall with a ladder leading up to it.
-The color pop against the drab grays makes for very interesting photos so long as your subject is willing to climb a couple feet up a ladder.
+The color pop against the drab grays makes for very interesting framing so long as your subject is willing to climb a couple feet up a ladder.
 This spot is located in a little alley/alcove on the south side of McKinney St. between Elm and Locust.
-In the same location is Dan Black's amazing mural that incorporates the plantlife growing in the otherwise urban environment.
+In the same location is Dan Black's amazing mural that incorporates the plant-life growing in the otherwise urban environment.
 This location does have parking for local businesses, so if you plan on shooting here, be aware that you may have to shoot around cars, and make sure you are respectful of the space and the people that work there.
 Be prepared to wait on other photographers or Instagrammer-shot-seekers to have beat you to this location to finish their shots first.

 SCRAP Paint Bucket Wall